Puruṣārtha: Etymology

->, depending on the darsana, the school of thought.
-Artha in one context means "purpose", "object of desire" and "meaning".
-Together, Purushartha literally means "purpose of human being" or "object of human pursuit".

 Alf Hiltebeitel translates Purushartha as "Goals of Man".
 Prasad clarifies that "Man" includes both man and woman in ancient and medieval Indian texts.
 Olivelle translates it as the "aims of human life".
 In his book Bhagavad-Gita As It Is, Prabhupada describes Purusartha as "material religiosity, economic development, sense gratification and, at the end, the attempt to become one with the Supreme."

 Purushartha is also referred to as Chaturvarga.